 Ivan lives with his father and his mother.
+He is responsible for carrying water, gathering firewood and buying or selling in the market.
 His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.
-Ivan works at home carrying water, gathering firewood and buying or selling in the market.
 There are 4 children in the family.

 Because of your sponsorship, Ivan will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.